 - Mobile is a huge part of the online retail industry.
 Data from eMarketer found that global mCommerce sales were greater than $1.3 trillion in 2017, nearly 59 percent of digital sales worldwide.
 Advertise on mobile channels by leveraging social media and email marketing to reach out to shoppers on the go.
 According to Stone Temple, 63 percent of U.S. web traffic in 2017 came from a mobile device.
 That is up from 57 percent in 2016.

 Take advantage of all channels to ensure you create the most buzz possible.

 Social media is growing and retailers cannot afford to ignore it.
 In fact, 52 percent of adults who use the internet actively use two or more social media sites.
 Depending on your target market, how you use social media should vary to match their usage patterns.
 For instance, if you are targeting baby boomers, you should share your BOGO sales on Facebook as opposed to Instagram.

-Utilizing social media actively to respond to customers and share sales can be beneficial, as 71 percent of consumers who have a good social media service experience with a brand are likely to recommend it to others.
+Utilizing social media actively to respond to customers and share sales can be beneficial, as 71 percent of consumers who have good social media service experiences with brands are likely to recommend it to others.

 Revamp Your BOGO Promotions Today

 BOGO sales can be one of the most effective types of promotions.
 If executed properly, you can see higher sales, bigger orders, and better conversion rates.
 A well-executed Buy One, Get One deal is a plus for your business and for your shoppers, which is why it is understandable that retailers have jumped on the BOGO hype.

 Of course, you need to make sure your BOGO promotions work for your products and services.
 Connect with Wiser to learn more about our market intelligence, compliance, and optimization solutions that can help support your next Buy One, Get One deal.